 - Email Verification

-Furthermore, all of this will come fully unit tested.
-For most projects, Breeze is the perfect starting point.
 When installing Breeze, you can also choose the type of project you would like to build, and the package will scaffold the required dependencies for you.
 This makes Breeze a great way to begin a project.
 Need Livewire?
 Breeze will automatically install Livewire and connect all the authentication to use Livewire.
-Prefer Inertia?
-Same thing; simply choose which stack you want to work with when installing, and from there, you are ready to build.
+Do you prefer Inertia?
+Simply choose which stack you want to work with when installing, and from there, you are ready to build.
 Pretty neat!

 To get started with Laravel Breeze, check out the complete documentation.